 For the immensely popular iOS platform, which powers all iPhones, iPads, and iPods – "it just works" means that every single mobile app goes through a rigorous review and approval process.

 While this has helped avoid subpar software that has plagued other operating systems for years – Apple’s app approval guidelines have often led to some questionable rejections and even company withdrawals of highly visible content.
 And when dealing with the highly competitive landscape of this market, mobile app developers can ill afford to get their apps delayed unnecessarily.

 So, how do you ensure your mobile app gets through the submission process smoothly and efficiently?

-The world does not need another fart app – no matter how awesome it is.
-Likewise, there is a surfeit of tip calculators, weather indicators, and flashlight apps on the store.
+There are a surfeit of tip calculators, weather indicators, and flashlight apps on the store.
 To that end, avoid the headache of rejection and avoid making a mobile app that has already been made 100x over.
-Apps like this get rejected on a daily basis – odds are, yours will be no different.

-This one is a bit more technical, but essentially, iOS comes with a toolkit that makes it easy to access commonly used frameworks when building an app.
-For example, the toolkit has a framework that makes it easy for developers to access your device’s Address Book.
-These frameworks are categorized into 2 buckets: private and public.
+iOS comes with a toolkit that makes it easy to access commonly used frameworks when building a mobile app.
+For example, the toolkit has a framework that makes it easy for app developers to access your device’s Address Book.

 At Icreon, we have an internal motto – "Design isn't how something looks, it's how something functions".
 By this, we mean that poorly built mobile apps, ones that do not take pride in craftsmanship and have no forethought in creating usable experiences are often easy to reject.
 With 700,000 apps on the Store, Apple is not starving for attention or demand – so they can easily afford to shun apps that don’t create compelling experiences for their customers.